akrzemi1/__sandbox__/string_view_ctor.md

 in the reflector.
 In this paper we provide the summary of the discussion.
 In particular, we describe the following:

 1. What is the purpose of `string_view`.
-2. Does/can/should `string_view` hold a not-a-string value, which is distinct from an empty string value.
+2. Does/can/should `string_view` hold a not-a-string value, which is distinct from an zero-sized string value.
 3. Should `nullptr` passed as `const char *` indicate a not-a-string.
 4. Can `string_view` be used as a replacement for `const char *` in interfaces?
 5. How do C and C++ treat null pointers that are supposed to represent strings.
 6. The scope of the change: should it be only `string_view`'s constructor, or also `string`'s constructor.
 7. What is gained by keeping the contract narrow, and what is gained by making it wide.

+## 0. Definitions

+In this document we use concept *String*.
+By this we mean a sequence of characters; in particular, a sequence of size zero.
+We do not use term "empty" as it turned out to be ambiguous and caused some confusion.
+Instead, we use two term to denote two different values: a *zero-sized* string, and *not-a-string*.
+Empty quotes (`""`) denote a zero-sized string.

 ## 1. The purpose of `string_view`